DomasM/Topas4Info/_pages/03_changelog.md

 ## 1.134.0 (2021-12-14)(beta)

 ### Fixed
-1.(S)(FO) Shutter might be automatically closed at any time if required laser preset is configured due temporary communication problems with laser
+1. (S)(FO) Shutter might be automatically closed at any time if required laser preset is configured due temporary communication problems with laser
-1.(C) Remove Apple logos
+1. (C) Remove Apple logos

 ### New
-1.(S) Add 'auto' address patching for all systems with known addresses of Eth motor boards - Topas4Server will change device configuration to contain explicit Eth board address
+1. (S) Add 'auto' address patching for all systems with known addresses of Eth motor boards - Topas4Server will change device configuration to contain explicit Eth board address

 ### Changed
 1. Beta release channel address changed, \\kleja is no longer used